gobii-ai/gobii-cli/README.md

 # gobii-cli

-An unofficial command-line interface for interacting with [Gobii](https://gobii.ai) prompts, agents and tasks.
+An unofficial command-line interface for interacting with [Gobii](https://gobii.ai) prompts, agents, and tasks.
 Gobii is a tool for browser automation using AI that provides the ability to perform complex web tasks without an API.

-This is very early in development and *will* have bugs.
+This is early in development and *will* have bugs.

 You must have a Gobii API key.
-You may either define an environment variable $GOBII_API_KEY, or specifiy it as a command line argument (see below).
-Argument takes precedene over environment variable.
+You may either define an environment variable `$GOBII_API_KEY`, or specify it as a command-line argument.
+The argument takes precedence over the environment variable.

-`gobii-cli` using exit codes `> 0` in compliance with POSIX to enable detection of success or failure.
-This is handy for automated use scenarios.
+`gobii-cli` uses POSIX-compliant exit codes (`0` for success, `> 0` for failure), making it suitable for scripting and automation.

+---

 ## 🚀 Usage